digital-work-lab/open-source-project/docs/week_3_python_teaching_notes_1.md

 > - Understand how to extend a Python package (CoLRev)

 {: .info }
-> Have students start the codespaces on Github from colrev/tutorial branch (see notebook)
+> - Have students start the codespaces on Github from colrev/tutorial branch (see notebook)
+> - It is important that students work on Codespaces (not their own machines) to avoid technical setup issues

 <div class="page-break"></div>